#FeeltheLove

 How do I travel by public transport?

 From Spiez and Brig you can reach Kandersteg by train (BLS).
 From Adelboden and Frutigen there is a bus (AFA) to Kandersteg.
-The walk from the train station takes about 10 minutes.
-There is a local bus service from the station to the valley station.
+The walk from the station takes about 10 minutes.
+There is a local bus from the station for every arrival/departure from June to October <-> Valley station.

 What means of payment can I use?